 Of course, these usually are factored into the price of a glamping ticket, but regular punters will bear some of the burdens through the labour costs required when it comes to setting up (and breaking down) the venue.

 By comparison music festivals held in cities do not have these same issues.
 All the same, luxuries are available, but it’s not the organiser’s job to bring them on-site.
-That usually equates into savings.
+That usually equates into savings at events like Kew The Music at the stunning Kew Gardens in London.

 Smaller Line Ups Lower Costs